meridianarc/griptape-docs/docs/grant-proposal/xGHxCERY.md

 The development will be done using Agile Development Methodology.
 Progress will be made in 2 week sprints with working releases at the end of each.
 Our budget calls for 12 sprints (24 weeks) of development

 ## Grant request

-We are requesting 92,002.30 SCRT ($95,940.00 USD based on 1 week trailing average).
-This will pay for 12 Sprints (two weeks each).
-Below is the rate and position table:
+We are requesting a total of $95,940 USD ( ...
+SCRT based on 7 trailing average) broken into 3 parts, $31,980 each.
+The first 2 months will focus on improving the overall architecture and feature set and implementing the react-flavor.
+The second 2 months will be a continuation of the work on core and flavors, some predicted refactoring/refactor planning, and implementing Poser and Joystick.
+Finally the third will focused on the Server Side (Prodigy), Skateshop-CLI, and building out the Griptape-ui library.
+Although this is the basic plan, we expect priorities to shift based on constant interations and the knowledge that we will aquire through that.

 | Billables                     | Sprints | Rate                    | Hours Per Sprint | Total            |
 |-------------------------------|---------|-------------------------|------------------|------------------|